 Recommended Reading: Lost Days, Under the Red Hood

 Tim Drake is the true detective of the bunch.
-He also happens to my favorite Robin.
-He’s one of the only people to figure out the identities of Batman and Robin (Dick).
+He also happens to be my favorite Robin.
+He’s one of the few people to figure out the identities of Batman and Robin (Dick).
 After Jason died and Batman had no Robin, Tim took it upon himself to fix that.
-He became Robin and Bruce formally adopted him after the death of Tim’s parents.
+He became Robin, and Bruce formally adopted him after the death of Tim’s parents.

-He’s most well-known for being Red Robin, a mantle he picked up slightly grudgingly at first when Dick, as Batman, made Damian Robin.
+He’s most well-known for being Red Robin, a mantle he picked up slightly grudgingly at first when Dick (as Batman) made Damian Robin.
 Tim is smart and stubborn, often presuming things he shouldn’t.
-Still, he’s determined to do the right thing and it’s admirable.
+Still, he’s determined to do the right thing… and that’s admirable.
 He can often be found running with the Teen Titans, too.

 Recommended Reading: Robin Volume 4, Red Robin, Teen Titans

-Next we have my all-time favorite Batgirl!
+Next batkid, is an all-time favorite Batgirl!
 Raised by a father who wound up being a criminal, Stephanie Brown was surrounded by the dark parts of Gotham from a young age.
 This is what inspires her to become a costumed hero.

-She first starts off by assuming her own mantle: Spoiler.
-This is how she ends up meeting, and eventually dating, Tim Drake.
-While she doesn’t formally work with the Batfamily yet, she eventually becomes Robin, albeit briefly, before being killed in the storyline War Games.
+She starts off by assuming her own mantle: Spoiler.
+This is how she ends up meeting and eventually dating Tim Drake.
+While she doesn’t formally work with the Batfamily yet, she later becomes Robin, albeit briefly, before being killed in the storyline War Games.
 When she’s resurrected, she takes up the mantle of Batgirl from her best friend, Cassandra Cain.

-Stephanie is constantly told no by everyone around her, but she does what she believes it right.
-It is her tenacity and will that make her my favorite Batgirl and Batkid.
-She’s able to still believe in hope despite all she’s seen and been through.
+Stephanie is constantly told no by everyone around her, but she does what she believes is right.
+It’s her tenacity and will that make her my favorite Batgirl and Batkid.
+She’s able to still believe in hope, despite all she’s seen and been through.

 Recommended Reading: Spoiler, Robin Volume 2, Batgirl Volume 3

-Cassandra Cain is the second Batgirl, who was introduced as a Bat when Stephanie Brown was already Spoiler.
-Raised by the assassin David Cain, she is one of the most skilled fighters in the DC Universe.
-She only speaks with body language when we first meet her, but eventually learns spoken language.
+Cassandra Cain is the second Batgirl.
+She was introduced as a Bat when Stephanie Brown was already Spoiler.
+Raised by the assassin David Cain, she’s one of the most skilled fighters in the DC Universe.
+She only speaks with body language when we first meet her, but she eventually learns spoken language.

-She fights to atone for a murder that David Cain made her commit at eight years old.
-While she is often presented as a =darker character, she is very compassionate, loyal, and brave to those that she cares for.
+She fights to atone for a murder David Cain made her commit at eight years old.
+While she’s often presented as a darker character, she’s very compassionate, loyal, and brave to those she cares for.
 After giving the Batgirl cowl to Stephanie, she leaves for Hong Kong but stays in frequent touch with Tim.
-Tim even gives her a copy of her old costume and how she becomes Black Bat so, even if she’s not in Gotham, she can fight under the Bat symbol.
+Tim even gives her a copy of her old costume and how she becomes Black Bat, so even if she’s not in Gotham she can fight under the Bat symbol.